ForkAwesome/Fork-Awesome/README.md

 Please read through our [contributing guidelines](https://github.com/ForkAwesome/Fork-Awesome/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

+We also tke great pride in recognizing any contributions made to this project.
+Whether you've written a blogpost about it, fixed a typo in the documentation or submitted new icons or code patches, we will happily list you in our [contributors list](CONTRIBUTORS.md).

 ## Versioning

 Fork Awesome will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered